 What is calibration?

-Once a manufacturer produces a meter, the meter must be calibrated before its sent to the end user.
+Once a manufacturer produces a meter, it must be calibrated before sending it to the end user.

 What is re-calibration?

 After a meter has been in the field for some time, typically one year, most manufacturers recommend that the meter be returned to the factory (or a third party) for re-calibration.
 In this case, the meter is calibrated again and faces adjustments to guarantee accuracy.